tom-milner/Spotify-Vinyl/README.md

 ## Features
-- Full OAuth2 support aswell as token persistence and automatic token renewal.
+- Full OAuth2 support as well as token persistence and automatic token renewal.
 - Can stream artists, albums, playlists and podcasts.